sonyavpaa/list_gh_org_repos/README.md

 node list_github_repos.js
 ```

-The script will create a json file that holds the repositories with their teams and collaborators with their permissions.
+The script will create a json file that holds the repositories with their teams and collaborators with their permissions + prints output to console.

 ## Torubelshooting